 Allows further network segregation beyond the network number.
-This feature allows multiple co-located networks in which global roaming is enabled.
-In global roaming, a remote is allowed to link to any base regardless of the network number as long as the lockout key agrees.
+This feature allows multiple co-located networks in which global roaming or seamless roaming is enabled.
+In global and seamless roaming, a remote is allowed to link to any base regardless of the network number as long as the lockout key agrees.
 By using different lockout keys, the bases to which remotes link can be limited or segregated.